Izhaki/ngTranscludeMod/README.md

-ngTransclueMod
+ngTranscludeMod
 ==============

-A modification adding feature to Angular's ngTransclude
+A modification adding features to Angular's ngTransclude